 The Visualization Forms

 The forms chosen to visualize each bracket of the Fall Rye data (Winter Survival, Grain Yield, Hagberg Falling Number, and Percent of Ergot) attempted to connect the numbers to what they represent.
-In the winter survival round, the data is shown as a bar graph filled by a crystallization pattern; the less crystallization (freezing due to winter), the better the rye variety faired.
+For the design of the 2015 cork visualization, the data for the winter survival round as a bar graph filled by a crystallization pattern; the less crystallization (freezing due to winter), the better the rye variety faired.
 In the grain yield round, the data is shown on a classic weight scale; the heavier the better.
 The Hagberg falling number data comes from the time it takes for a stirring rod to 'fall' or drop through a beaker of water mixed with the starch from the rye.
-The longer it takes to fall, the better the bread making ability.
-The visualization of this data is shown as a length of criss-crossing lines, symbolizing viscosity.
-Finally, the percentage of ergot, a dangerous fungus that can infect rye grains, is depicted as dark grains among a series of light, healthy grain.
+The longer it takes to fall, the better the bread-making ability.
+The visualization of this data is shown as a length of crisscrossing lines, symbolizing viscosity.
+Finally, the percentage of ergot, a dangerous fungus that can infect rye grains, is depicted as dark grains among a series of light, healthy grains.
 The rye with the least amount of ergot would be the victor of the tournament.

 Ordering the Seeds